groupon/robo-remote/README.markdown

 #### Robotium Solo Emulation

-RoboRemoteClient provides com.roboremote.RoboRemoteClient.Solo which maps all Solo commands that were available as of Robotium 3.1.
+RoboRemoteClient provides com.groupon.roboremote.RoboRemoteClient.Solo which maps all Solo commands that were available as of Robotium 3.1.

 **Example Robotium Solo request**

 *Traditional Robotium Syntax*:
 <pre><code>View tView = solo.getView(android.widget.EditText.class, 0);
 solo.enterText(tView, "Text to enter");</code></pre>
-*RoboRemote client request*(using com.roboremote.RoboRemoteClient.Solo):
+*RoboRemote client request*(using com.groupon.roboremote.RoboRemoteClient.Solo):
 <pre><code>String tView = Solo.getView("android.widget.EditText", 0);
 Solo.enterText(tView, "Text to enter");
 </code></pre>

 #### Arbitrary Function Calls

-RoboRemoteClient also provides a method(in com.roboremote.RoboRemoteClient.Client) to call any function in a static/non-static class.
+RoboRemoteClient also provides a method(in com.groupon.roboremote.RoboRemoteClient.Client) to call any function in a static/non-static class.
 The map method is defined as map(String className, String method_name, Object … parameters).
 If the call is successful then it returns a JSONArray of the results.
 If the method only has a single return value then it will be in the first element of the JSONArray.
 Elements in lists/arrays are returned in the same position in the JSONArray as they would be for the normal function call.

 **Example function call**